Shurui8860/Forest_Star_Problem/README.md

    ```
 3. The script generates and solves the optimization problem, and the solution is visualized as a graph.

-## Features

-- **Random Problem Generation:** Create customizable data sets with random locations and cost matrices.
-- **Graph Optimization:** Solve a facility assignment and connection problem using binary decision variables and constraints.
-- **Custom Callbacks:** Refine solutions using lazy constraints, user cuts, and heuristic approaches.
-- **Visualization:** Display and save the solution graph for analysis.

 ## Customization